26 Jul 2023

-- As opposed to traditional spiral staircases found in most lighthouses across the country, the Oak Island Lighthouse contains a series of ships ladders.
+- As opposed to traditional spiral staircases found in most lighthouses across the country, the Oak Island Lighthouse contains a series of ship ladders.

-- The first forty feet are the natural gray color of Portland cement, the next fifty feet are a white Portland cement mixed with white quartz aggregate and the top fifty feet is the gray Portland cement mixed with black coloring.
+- The first forty feet are the natural gray color of Portland cement, the next fifty feet are white Portland cement mixed with white quartz aggregate, and the top fifty feet is the gray Portland cement mixed with black coloring.